laas865/Glucose_prediction_test/README.md

 ✓**Exploration**: Key features impacting glucose levels include BMI, blood pressure, and age.

 ✓**Modeling**: Several models were trained and tested.
-Random Forest performed the best.
+LogisticRegretion performed the best.

 ✓**Results**: High-performing models can help in early diagnosis and preventive care.